Rainbell129/Obsidian-Homepage/README.md

 2. open memos
 <img width="400" alt="Screen Shot 2022-01-11 at 11 37 18 PM" src="https://user-images.githubusercontent.com/58488160/148973246-454388c4-e1cf-4e2e-8a59-d737c49f03bf.png">

 ### Dynamic Buttons
 There are several kinds of dynamic buttons in the MOC part.

 1. Periodic Notes

 Supposing you have a daily note formatted YYYY-MM-DD, you should write the md link as followed:

 ```
 - `$= '[['+moment().format("YYYY-MM-DD")+'|Today]]'`
 ```

 It'll create a button displaying "Today" and leads to your daily note.

+Some other suggestions with Advanced URI
+- you can change the current daily note button to link to the `command: open daily note` which would create the daily note with your chosen template when it does not exist.

 2. URL scheme